Decay and vanishing of some D-solutions of the Navier-Stokes equations: Appendix

 Combining the above, we have proved the estimate in \eqref{A.1} for $G(x,y)$.
 The estimate of $\p_{x',y'}G(x,y)$ will be essentially the same as $G(x,y)$, since one $\f{1}{|x-y|}$ will come out when we differentiate $G(x,y)$ on $x',y'$.
 So we omit the details.

-{\bf Acknowledgement.} We wish to thank Professors Zhen Lei, Vladimir Sverak, Peiyong Wang and Shangkun Weng, and Dr. Zijin Li for helpful conversations.
-Q.S.Z wishes to thank the Simons Foundation for its support, and is grateful to Fudan University for its hospitality during his visit.
+{\bf Acknowledgement.} We wish to thank Professors Zhen Lei, Vladimir Sverak and Shangkun Weng, and Dr. Zijin Li for helpful conversations.
+X. H. Pan is supported by Natural Science Foundation of Jiangsu Province (No. SBK2018041027) and National Natural Science Foundation of China (No. 11801268).
+Q. S. Zhang wishes to thank the Simons Foundation (grant 282153) for its support , and is grateful to Fudan University for its hospitality during his visit.
+Finally, thanks go to the anonymous referee for the careful evaluation and helpful corrections and suggestions.

 2cm

 \qq \qq\qq\qq\qq\qq Bryan Carrillo,

 \qq\qq\qq\qq\qq\qq Department of Mathematics,